owkin/FLamby/integration/fedbiomed/flamby-integration-into-fedbiomed.md

 The first step is the network launching, by entering the following command on your terminal : `${FEDBIOMED_DIR}/scripts/fedbiomed_run network`

-Now, you will have to create as many nodes as there are centers in your specific FLamby dataset .
+Now, you will have to create as many nodes as there are centers in your specific FLamby dataset.
 For instance, in the case of IXI, there are **3** centers, meaning that **3** nodes have to be created.

 Enter this command to create a **1st** node : `${FEDBIOMED_DIR}/scripts/fedbiomed_run node add`